flatchr/Storybook_Icons/README.md

 Just add a new directory in `/src/icons`, create your new icon file `MyNewSVG.js` 🐙

 If you want to add a dependency to get more efficient, it's possible!
-Add it as a peer-dependency:
 ```
 yarn add DEPENDENCY_NAME
 ```